 Many parents are unimpressed with the plain, solid-color covers that come on most car seats.
 Buying one of the countless after-market car seat covers seems like a great solution.
 They're all so cute!
 The covers come in plenty of styles, colors, and patterns, and some are even super-soft or extra plush.
-But are those covers safe to use?
-Most child passenger safety organizations say no.There are a lot of companies, big and small, that make custom car seat covers.
-As a child passenger safety technician, I cannot recommend the use of any car seat covers that did not come with the car seat or that are not provided by the car seat manufacturer.
+But are those after-market covers safe to use?
+Child passenger safety experts say no.

+If you are still considering buying a custom car seat cover, contact your car seat manufacturer and ask if there are any companies that they would recommend.
 You also may find that the car seat manufacturer has other covers for your specific seat that you could purchase.
 There are some manufacturers that have a small list of extra covers that they've crash-tested and approved for use with their car seats.

 If the look of the car seat cover is very important to you, make sure you look at several brands of car seats to see what's available.
 Manufacturers have responded to parent requests for less boring covers in recent years.
 You may be able to find a pattern or color you like in a cover that is provided by the manufacturer.

 A good general rule is that you shouldn't put anything on the car seat that did not come with the car seat.
 Usually, the only exceptions are products sold by the manufacturer specifically for use with their car seats.
 Any after-market products, from those pretty, frilly covers to toy bars and strap covers, were not on the car seat when it was crash tested.
 Adding things to the seat could change the way it works during a crash.
 You don't want your baby to be the one testing whether or not an extra product makes the car seat less safe.